opencog/evidence/README.md

 Although the word "structure" here is meant to evoke a sensation of good olde-fashioned symbolic AI, there is no presupposition of avoiding neural nets.
 Indeed, the structure of a given fixed DL-NN is described
-symbolicly: its written in ROCm or CUDA, its written in Python or TensorFlow.
+symbolically: its written in ROCm or CUDA, its written in Python or TensorFlow.
 These are structural, symbolic languages.
 Insofar as there is progress at the meta-level, then it is in the use of vibe coding to design transformers.
 Which is indeed an interesting approach.
 But the